 General trends on the evolution of the gender gap – both in Latin American and other regions – indicate that women’s initial participation after enfranchisement was relatively low, that it eventually equalized with that of men, and that in recent decades there is even a slightly higher rate of turnout among women.
-Nonetheless, except in Chile (where we had sex-segregated electoral data), we know very little about the speed and rates at which women were incorporated into the electoral body and the variations between countries.
-Using the methodology of Corder and Wolbrecht for the US case and following advances on ecological inference spearheaded by Gary King, I will use population and electoral data to estimate the gender gap in turnout and explore the mobilization strategies behind surges in women’s electoral participation.
+Nonetheless, we know very little about the speed and rates at which women were incorporated into the electorate and the variations between countries.
+Using fragmented existing data and ecological inference techniques, the project seeks to reconstruct women’s incorporation and the factors that explain variations in time and across countries.

-“Conservative Women’s Mobilization and Gender Equality in Latin America” (with Camilla Reuterswärd)
+“Conservative Women as Constituencies: Religious Mobilization, Political Parties, and Gender Equality in Latin America” (with Camilla Reuterswärd).

-In this paper, we ask when conservative women mobilize in defense of religion and what are the consequences for gender equality.
+In this paper we ask when do conservative women mobilize in defense of religion.
 We compare two junctures when religion has been politicized in Latin America, sparking the mobilization of conservative women: late nineteenth and early twentieth century with the process of secularization, and early twenty-first century, with the advancement of feminist agendas and the consequent conservative reaction.
 We claim that comparing these two junctures allows observing common a mechanism of conservative women as an attractive constituency for political parties.